Estimation in functional linear quantile regression: Rates of convergence

 where the previous convention applies. \end{proposition}

-The side condition (\ref{gamma}) is a compatibility condition between assumptions (A3) and (A8).
+The side condition (\ref{gamma}) is a compatibility condition between assumptions~(A3) and (A8).
 It is not addressed here whether this condition is tight.
 However, some restriction between $\alpha$ and $\gamma$ is required in establishing lower bounds of rates of convergence to guarantee that the class $\mathcal{F}(C_{1},\alpha,\beta,\gamma)$ is at least nonempty.
-Proposition \ref{prop1} shows that under this side condition the rates established in Theorems \ref{thm1}, \ref{thm2} and Corollary \ref{cor1} are indeed optimal in the minimax sense.
-A proof of Proposition \ref{prop1} is given in Appendix \ref{proof-prop1}.
+Proposition~\ref{prop1} shows that under this side condition the rates established in Theorems~\ref{thm1},~\ref{thm2} and Corollary~\ref{cor1} are indeed optimal in the minimax sense.
+A proof of Proposition \ref {prop1} is given in Appendix C in the supplementary file [\citet{supp}].